 U.S., Russia to face off over Ukraine at U.N.
-Security Council meeting
+Security Council meeting amid whirlwind of talk and continuing uncertainty

 Western officials have warned that a Russian invasion, potentially one similar to its 2014 annexation of Crimea, could come at any time.

-Britain announced Saturday that it would offer more forces, including jets, warships and military specialists to support NATO’s eastern flank.
+Britain announced Saturday that it would offer more forces, including jets, warships and military specialists, to support NATO’s eastern flank.
 Biden said Friday that he planned to send some U.S. troops to Eastern Europe to bolster NATO allies, describing the number as “not too many.”
 The U.S. military has issued “prepare to deploy” orders to 8,500 personnel.